monicadasi/surrogate_modelling/README.md

-1. To run the data visualization goto src/ folder and run py main.py
+1. To run the prediction goto 'src/' folder and run py main.py